-The global economy is expected to remain stable in 2010 with positive growth prospects in the toys industry.
-However, factors such as the volatility of raw material prices, the ever-increasing energy costs, high product safety standards, the appreciation of the RMB, labour shortages and the increase in statutory minimum wages leading to increasing labour costs are expected to affect the Group's profitability.
-Looking into 2010, the Group will continue its effort to strengthen its core business, streamline operational procedures without sacrificing controls, improve operational and production efficiency and develop automated processes.
+Along with the gradual stabilisation of the global economy and the positive growth prospects in the toys industry, the Group is optimistic about its performance in 2011.
+The Group will focus on the continuous development of our OEM/ODM toys and model trains business.
+However, factors such as high inflation, the volatility of raw material prices, the ever-increasing energy costs, high product safety standards, the appreciation of the RMB, labour shortages and the increase in statutory minimum wages leading to increasing labour costs are expected to affect the Group's profitability.
+Looking into 2011, the business conditions of the Group continue to remain challenging.
+The Group will continue its effort to strengthen its core business, streamline operational procedures without sacrificing controls, improve operational and production efficiency and develop automated processes.
 In order to broaden revenue sources, efforts will continue to be made in looking for acquisition opportunities, expanding new product lines and widening the customer base.

-Given our dominant market position, financial strength, effective strategies and high-caliber management team, the Group is confident of achieving performance improvement and higher profit margins.
-Notwithstanding this, the Group is confident in its efforts to improve efficiency and provide stable business returns.
+Given our dominant market position, financial strength, effective strategies and high caliber management team, the Group is confident of achieving performance improvements and higher profit margins.
+Furthermore, the Group is confident in its efforts to improve efficiency and provide stable business returns.

-By order of the Board Kenneth Ting Woo-shou Managing Director
+By order of the Board Ivan Ting Tien-Ii Managing Director